Demonic Spiders: Platformers

 - Rip Van Fish in Super Mario World will gladly chase you everywhere and they get quite dangerous in groups or when met with other fish enemies.

-- I would rather deal with the Lakitus than those ^$* %&#@* $ flying Cheep Cheeps, also in SMB 1 and the Lost Levels.
+- Those ^$* %&#@* $ flying Cheep Cheeps, also in SMB 1 and the Lost Levels.
 There's an infinite number of them, they jump around quickly, usually 3 at a time, and you can't tell where they come out until they already do and hit you.
 Oh you'll just take take the high ground?
 Guess what?
 You need to climb to get to the high ground to begin with.
 You're probably low enough that you can't hope to react, and since their movement is erratic, you probably will get hit if you try being smart and jump around.
 Oh, and if you're dealing with them, you're probably having to deal with platforming that expect coordinated jumping.
 Hooray.
 But don't worry, you won't see any until you're all the way to World...
 2-3?!
 And that level has way more bottomless pits than any level before it, and no high ground.